-Since the 1990s, Hawaiian barbecue has become a huge hit with hundreds of restaurants popping up across the country and beginning to spread internationally.
-This mainstay of Hawaiian BBQ might just be the ultimate comfort food.
-A grilled burger patty topped with rich gravy and served on rice with a fried egg on top.
+Since the 1990s, Hawaiian barbecue has become a huge hit, with hundreds of restaurants popping up across the country and spreading internationally.
+This mainstay of Hawaiian barbecue might just be the ultimate comfort food.
+Loco moco is a grilled burger patty topped with rich gravy and served on rice with a fried egg on top.
 It is also considered the perfect hangover cure.

 - 6 large eggs

-- To prepare gravy, simmer broth soy sauce, Worcestershire sauce, honey, ketchup, onion powder, black pepper and salt in a medium saucepan for 5-6 minutes on medium heat.
+- To prepare the gravy, simmer the broth, soy sauce, Worcestershire sauce, honey, ketchup, onion powder, black pepper, and salt in a medium saucepan for 5 to 6 minutes on medium heat.

-- Increase heat to medium-high and in a separate bowl, mix together water with cornstarch until well combined.
-Slowly whisk into gravy, stirring until mixture has thickened.
+- Increase the heat to medium-high.
+In a separate bowl, mix together water with cornstarch until well combined.
+Slowly whisk this into the gravy, stirring until mixture has thickened.

-- Remove from heat and let cool until ready to use.
-Rewarm gravy right before serving loco moco.
+- Remove the gravy from the heat and it let cool until you are ready to use it.
+Rewarm the gravy right before serving the loco moco.

-- Form 6 large patties out of 2 pounds/900 g of ground beef. salt and pepper them to your liking.
-Place onto a grill and cook for 5-6 minutes per side or until they reach an internal temperature of 165 degrees F/75 degrees C.
+- Place the patties onto a grill and cook for 5 to 6 minutes per side or until they reach an internal temperature of 165 F (75 C.).

-- Remove from heat and tent with aluminum foil to keep them warm.
+- Remove from the patties from the heat and tent them with aluminum foil to keep them warm.